Free GEO Audit for Shopify: Check Your AI Visibility in 5 Minutes

 An SEO audit analyzes your ranking in traditional Google search results (blue links).
 A GEO audit analyzes your ability to be cited, compared, and recommended by generative search engines like ChatGPT, Perplexity, and Google AI Mode.
 GEO focuses on structured data, semantic clarity, and AI crawler accessibility - not backlinks or keyword density.

-The 3 highest-impact actions are: 1) Open your robots.txt to AI crawlers (GPTBot, ClaudeBot, PerplexityBot), 2) Complete your schema.org Product with price, availability, GTIN, and AggregateRating, 3) Create an llms.txt file at your domain root.
-These 3 actions cover 4 of the 9 GEO score factors and can be done in under 2 hours.
+The 3 highest-impact actions are: 1) open your robots.txt to AI crawlers (GPTBot, ClaudeBot, PerplexityBot), 2) complete your schema.org Product with price, availability, GTIN and AggregateRating, 3) publish agent-card.json and keep your sitemap/HTML source clean.
+Add llms.txt as a supporting content index, not as the main visibility lever.

 There is no official threshold, but our analysis shows that stores recommended by ChatGPT Shopping have an average GEO score above 70/100.
 Below 50, the probability of appearing in AI recommendations is very low.
 Aim for 70+ for regular visibility, 85+ for a dominant position.